Anti-covid safety measures during Witcher School5 Żywiołów

 If it turns out that the event can’t take place due to government sanctions or other global reasons, we will postpone it to a different date.
 In such a case, you will be given an option to either cancel the ticket and receive a full refund, postpone it to the new date or receive a voucher to be used in our store.

 However, if it turns out that you can’t take part in the event due to a more individual reason that is out of our hands (health issues; flights getting cancelled; your country becoming a red zone) while the event still takes place, the situation becomes more complex.
 According to the event’s bylaws, after buying a ticket you have 14 days to cancel it.
 In such a case you will receive a full refund, no questions asked.
 After that time, we are not obliged to return your money.
-Still, we will try to do anything in our power to help you getting it all back (or at least some part of it).
+Still, we will try to do anything in our power to help you get it all back (or at least some part of it).

 First, we will try to find a replacement player to take your place.
 In that case, you will receive a full refund (minus manipulation costs – 25-50 euro, depending on the moment of resignation).
 If no replacement is found, we will still try to reimburse you, but it will all depend on how a specific episode does financially.
 In such a case, you may receive a voucher to be used in our store for future purchases (however, the voucher will not cover the whole ticket price).

-That’s why we ask you to make a careful decisions when purchasing a ticket to one of our events.
+That’s why we ask you to make a careful decision when purchasing a ticket to one of our events.
 If you have any questions or want to clear something up, please contact us on [email protected].

 We hope to see you!